The venerable trees of the Senonches forest

 Description of the walk

-Yellow and red markings for the GRP® Vallées de la Blaise et de l'Avre
+Yellow and red markings of the GRP® Vallées de la Blaise et de l'Avre

-(S/E) With your back to the church, follow the right bank of the Étang Arthur Rémy (on your left) along the fitness trail.
-Pass between the water's edge and the Butte des Sarrasins (presumed tumulus.
-Tree statue of the "Fisherman").
+(S/E) With your back to the church, follow the right-hand bank of the Étang Arthur Rémy (on your left) along the fitness trail.
+Walk between the water’s edge and the Butte des Sarrasins (presumed tumulus; tree-statue of the “Fisherman”).
 As you approach the hedge of the boules court and the motorhome car park, join the Allée de la Tourbière.
-Climb up to the edge of a second pond (on your right) and continue left on the track.
-Cross Avenue de Badouleau (pedestrian crossing) and continue opposite along the path beside the stadium fence to the corner of the forest (alternative: see § Nearby).
+Head up to the edge of a second pond (on your right) and continue left along the track.
+Cross Avenue de Badouleau (pedestrian crossing) and continue straight ahead along the path beside the stadium fence until you reach the edge of the forest (alternative route: see § Nearby).

 No markings